 Similar to Unsplash, Pixabay offers a variety of beautiful photos that can be used as backgrounds for your youtube thumbnail.
 Despite the website’s name, there are actually no costs associated with using any of these images as a background for your video thumbnail.

-You can find photos, graphics, vectors, and even royalty-free videos on Pixabay.
+You can find photos, graphics, and vectors on Pixabay.

 Again, Pexels offers beautiful high-quality photos and graphics that can be used as backgrounds for your video thumbnail.